tiprankstipranks

 Cash dividends and share repurchases are subject to a number of uncertainties and may affect the price of our common stock

 Our capital allocation strategy contemplates quarterly cash dividends and periodic share repurchases under our share repurchase program.
-We fund our cash dividends and share repurchases through a combination of cash flow from operations, borrowings, and divestiture proceeds.
+We typically fund our cash dividends and share repurchases through a combination of cash flow from operations, borrowings, and/or divestiture proceeds.
 However, we are not required to declare dividends or to make any share repurchases under our share repurchase program.
 We may discontinue, limit, suspend, delay, or increase our dividends and share repurchases at any time without prior notice.
 Even if not discontinued, the amount of such dividends and repurchases may be changed, and the amount, timing, and frequency of such dividends and repurchases may vary from historical practice or from our stated expectations.
 Decisions with respect to dividends and share repurchases are subject to the discretion of our Board of Directors and will be based on a variety of factors.
 Important factors that could cause us to discontinue, limit, suspend, delay, or increase our cash dividends or share repurchases include market conditions, the price of our common stock, the nature and timing of other investment opportunities, changes in our business strategy, the terms of our financing arrangements, our outlook as to our ability to obtain financing at attractive rates, the impact on our credit ratings, changes in laws or regulations, and the availability of cash.
 The IRA imposes an excise tax of 1% on share repurchases, and the ongoing impact of this excise tax will be dependent on the extent of our share repurchases in future periods along with any changes to the excise tax rate and could increase our tax liability.
 The reduction or elimination of our cash dividend or longer suspension or elimination of our share repurchase program could adversely affect the market price of our common stock.
-Additionally, any share repurchases may not enhance stockholder value because the market price of our common stock may decline below the levels at which we repurchased shares of common stock, and short-term stock price fluctuations could reduce the program's effectiveness.
+Additionally, any share repurchases may not enhance stockholder value because the market price of our common stock has, at times, declined and may once again decline below the levels at which we repurchased shares of common stock, and short-term stock price fluctuations could reduce the program's effectiveness.

-Debt & Financing1 | 4.3%
+Debt & Financing1 | 4.2%

 Debt & Financing - Risk 1